StevenQMai/Battle-Simulator/README.md

-# Battle-Simulator
+# Battle-Simulator (WIP)

-A simple yet engaging text-based combat game where a hero battles against an enemy.
+A combat simulator with a GUI, where a hero battles against an enemy.
 Players choose a weapon for the hero and witness the outcome of the battle based on the chosen weapons and events.

 ## Table of Contents
 1. [How to Play](#how-to-play)